About

 Meet Our Board of Directors

-With the exception of one part-time staff member and select specialized resources, The Sunflower Initiative is an all-volunteer organization that ensures careful financial stewardship, maintains low overhead costs and maximizes each financial contribution to directly support our scholarship recipients.
+The Sunflower Initiative is an all-volunteer organization that ensures careful financial stewardship, maintains low overhead costs and maximizes each financial contribution to directly support our scholarship recipients.
 Our directors are supported by committees that focus on Finance, Communications, Scholarship, and Development.

 Ellen James Ramsburgh